HashimThePassionate/javascript-mastery/09_regular_expression/01_creating_and_testing_regex/readme.md

   let reLiteral = /a\+b/;
   ```

-  Both of these regular expressions match the string "a+b".
+  Both of these regular expressions match the string `"a+b"`.

----
+### 🔍 Example Usage:

-Certainly!
 Let's break down the two lines of code that create regular expressions in JavaScript, using both the `RegExp` constructor and literal syntax.
 I'll explain each one step by step with some emojis to make it easier to follow! 😊

-### 🔍 **Creating a Regular Expression Using the `RegExp` Constructor**
+#### 🔍 **Creating a Regular Expression Using the `RegExp` Constructor**

 ```javascript
 let reConstructor = new RegExp("a\\+b");